 Examples of PEI services that DFPS contracts for include:

 - Community-based child abuse and neglect prevention services

 Specific DFPS employees handle client services duties such as planning the purchasing of contracted services, contract administration, contract management, contract monitoring and accountability.

 - Purchased Client Services

 - Information Resource Management

 The Texas Health and Human Services Commission (HHSC) also obtains services that may support DFPS programs.
 For more information, visit the HHSC Business and Contracting Opportunities home page.

-DFPS works with the Procurement and Contracting Services (PCS) Division of Health and Human Services (HHSC) to buy goods and services from contracting entities and the Texas Procurement and Support Services Office to buy goods and services not directly related to clients.
+DFPS works with the HHS-PCS to buy goods and services from contracting entities and the Texas Procurement and Support Services Office to buy goods and services not directly related to clients.
 These include hotel rentals, training, office supplies, and janitorial services.
 Purchases of more than $25,000 are listed on the Texas Procurement and Support Services Office's Electronic State Business Daily.